akshay71297/star-wars-explorer/explain.md

 ### Project Structure:
 - `app`
   - `movies` -> movies module [lazy loaded in app.module.ts]
-    - `services` -> containes services used only by movies module
+    - `services` -> contains services used only by movies module
   - `people` -> people module [lazy loaded in app.module.ts]
-    - `services` -> containes services used only by people module
+    - `services` -> contains services used only by people module
   - `planets` -> planets module [lazy loaded in app.module.ts]
-    - `services` -> containes services used only by planets module
+    - `services` -> contains services used only by planets module
   - `shared`
     - `components` -> components used by other (smart) components (except for landing used only by app.component)
       - `custom-paginator` -> used for navigation thru a list